Sarah A. L. Merriam: Career

 Merriam clerked for Judge Alvin W. Thompson of the United States District Court for the District of Connecticut from 2000 to 2002 and Judge Thomas Meskill of the United States Court of Appeals for the Second Circuit from 2002 to 2003.
 She began her career as an associate with Cowdery, Ecker & Murphy in Hartford, Connecticut.
 From 2007 to 2015, Merriam served as an assistant public defender for the United States District Court for the District of Connecticut.

-Merriam was political director for a state employee union and helped manage the campaigns of two Democratic U.S. Senators, Chris Murphy and Chris Dodd.
+Merriam was political director for a state employee union and helped manage the campaigns of two Democratic United States Senators, Chris Murphy and Chris Dodd.

+Judicial service

 United States magistrate judge

-In March 2015, Merriam was selected as a magistrate judge of the District of Connecticut.
+In March 2015, Merriam was selected as a magistrate judge of the United States District Court for the District of Connecticut.
 She replaced Judge Holly B. Fitzsimmons, who retired.
 She was sworn in on April 3, 2015.
 Her service terminated on October 8, 2021, when she was elevated to a district court judge, and was succeeded by Maria Garcia.

 District court service

-On June 15, 2021, President Joe Biden nominated Merriam to serve as a United States district judge for the District of Connecticut to the seat vacated by Judge Janet C. Hall, who assumed senior status on January 21, 2021.
+On June 15, 2021, President Joe Biden nominated Merriam to serve as a United States district judge for the United States District Court for the District of Connecticut to the seat vacated by Judge Janet C. Hall, who assumed senior status on January 21, 2021.
 On July 14, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 On August 5, 2021, her nomination was favorably reported by the committee by a 13–9 vote.
 On October 4, 2021, Majority Leader Chuck Schumer filed cloture on her nomination.
 On October 6, 2021, the United States Senate invoked cloture on her nomination by a 53–47 vote.
 Her nomination was confirmed later that day by a 54–46 vote.
 She received her judicial commission on October 8, 2021.
 She was sworn in on October 12, 2021.
 Her service as a district judge was terminated on September 28, 2022, when she was elevated to the court of appeals.

 Court of appeals service

-On April 27, 2022, President Joe Biden announced he would nominate Merriam to serve as a United States circuit judge for the Second Circuit.
+On April 27, 2022, President Joe Biden announced he would nominate Merriam to serve as a United States circuit judge for the United States Court of Appeals for the Second Circuit.
 On May 19, 2022, her nomination was sent to the Senate.
 President Biden nominated Merriam to the seat to be vacated by Judge Susan L. Carney, who announced her intent to assume senior status upon confirmation of a successor.
 On May 25, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 On June 16, 2022, her nomination was favorably reported by the committee by a 12–10 vote.
 On September 12, 2022, Majority Leader Chuck Schumer filed cloture on her nomination.
 On September 14, 2022, the United States Senate invoked cloture on her nomination by a 52–47 vote.
 On September 15, 2022, her nomination was confirmed by a 53–44 vote.
 She received her judicial commission on September 23, 2022.